phetsims/phet-info/deployment-info/chipper-2.0.md

     - Notify ON so that he can announce via email.
 - When cost-effective, maintainence releases can be performed on a prototype release branch.
 When not cost-effective, a new version of a prototype may require a new release branch.

-*Note: This process was chosen for prototype deployments so that they follow a well-established process and leave a documentation trail (github test issues, test matrices, etc).
-In addition, following this process only requires a change in our internal semantics of the meaning behind a "1.0.0" release.
-Since the prototype deploys are indeed a "release candidate", it seemed appropriate to follow this process.*

 ## PhET-iO Wrapper deployments

 `grunt wrapper` in a wrapper directory (e.g. phet-io-wrapper-sonification) should deploy the whole thing.
 Follow the prompts.